 These bills are why the amount correlates to your total bills.
 You may have a chance to walk away with some of the settlement to dedicate to other financial needs (depending on how the case works out).

-It’s important that you follow your doctor’s advice and recommendations for your treatment.
+It’s important that you follow your doctor’s advice and recommendations for your treatment and physical therapy.
 You should not ignore your doctor’s advice or use those funds for anything that will hurt your recovery.

 Your medical costs dictate the sum of the funds awarded to you, and the claims adjuster evaluates them to determine how much to offer.